 If you’re consuming CBD products with more than 0.3 percent THC, it may be helpful to apply for a medical marijuana card since marijuana is still federally illegal.
 Even though marijuana is recreationally legal in Michigan, this may be the best course of action to avoid any federal hiccups or “false positives.”

 Lastly, research the establishment where you purchase your CBD.
 Ensure that their products are thoroughly tested and screened for CBD/THC levels and any impurities.
 If you take a drug test, you are responsible for whatever you put into your body.
-Therefore, it is best to make sure you know exactly you’re ingesting.
+Therefore, it is best to make sure you know exactly what you’re ingesting.

 Sydney Fairman is the Social Media Marketing Specialist for the Law Offices of Barton Morris and Cannabis Legal Group.
 While at Central Michigan University, Sydney was an active member of Alpha Sigma Alpha sorority and held various internships, leadership and part-time positions.
 These places of employment include the City of Mt.
 Pleasant, Grand Central Magazine, Mackinac State Historic Parks and WCMU Public Media (PBS).
 She graduated in May 2018 with a Bachelors Degree in Applied Arts in Integrative Public Relations and minor in Journalism.
 Sydney comes to us after her first position post-college with Gale, a Cengage Company as a Marketing Associate.
 She possesses a passion for writing, marketing and graphic design and showcases this on the Law Offices of Barton Morris’ website/social media channels, as well as Cannabis Legal Group’s website/social media channels.